Get Free Access to Leading Smart Grid and Energy Systems Labs and Services

 The typical duration of a user project may vary from about one week up to one month.
 Longer stays up to two or three month are in principle possible but in such a case the targeted hosting infrastructure should be contacted in advance in order to check lab availability and potential budget restrictions.

-When a proposal is accepted, a focussed interaction between the user group and the host lab starts to agree on the access period, and the technical and administrative details.
+When a proposal is accepted, a focussed interaction between the User Group (UG) and the host lab starts to agree on the access period, and the technical and administrative details.
 A contract must be signed before the commencement of the project implementation in the lab.
+It is expected that approved user projects are implemented within six month after the approval notification (currently not binding due to COVID-19 pandemic).
+More details will be provided in the proposal acceptance notification.

-When the access is finished the user group must report on the obtained results producing a “Technical Report”.
-This is a mandatory condition to benefit from this opportunity.
+When the access is finished the User Group (UG) must report on the obtained results producing a “Technical Report”.
+This is a mandatory condition (except for SMEs) to benefit from this opportunity.
+More details are provided in the Lab Access Guide.

 For any questions you can contact us here.